-Based on the Shire of Ravensthorpe data, FQM's contributions, largely in kind, hover around the mark of ~\$AUD 120,000 per annum excluding rates.
-The most significant contributions are the provision of three houses in Hopetoun \$AUD 62,400 and gym equipment upgrades of \$AUD 50,000 per annum.
+Based on the Shire of Ravensthorpe data, FQM's contributions, largely in kind, hover around the mark of \$AUD 120-128,000 per annum excluding rates.
+The most significant contributions are the provision of three houses in Hopetoun of \$AUD 62,400 per annum and a single grant of gym equipment for \$AUD 50,000.

 Including rates the amount is \$AUD685,609 on a calendar year basis, according to FQM.
+In addition to this there are airport fees provided to the Shire for use of the asset for FIFO staff.